 Sanctuary I have always found among trees and in many ways they have saved me.

-Like the old tree, my roots go deep and my branches grow high.
+The park is close to Auckland Hospital where I stayed at one of the psychiatric wards during my teens.
+I was severely depressed, suicidal and trapped inside a mind of screaming voices.
+Locked inside, I was hardly ever allowed to go outside, despite the park being so close by.
+Thankfully, my mother sometimes received permission to take me to the park, where I loved being around the trees and especially my dear friend, an old Moreton Bay Fig tree with giant roots.
+Like a tree, my roots go deep and my branches grow high.
 If I had not taken that journey down into my own inner hell, I wouldn’t be where I am today.
-I wouldn’t wish that kind of suffering on anyone, but I understand that it was a part of my journey, and sometimes the worst storms come with the greatest gifts.
+I wouldn’t wish that kind of suffering on anyone, but I understand that it was a part of my journey and I know that it has given me many gifts.

 Recovering from a severe depression is both a death and rebirth at the same time.
 From the ashes of my old life, a new life was born, and stepping forward onto my new path, I discovered a longing to truly live my life with all my heart.
 My journey of healing was a long one, and I couldn’t have done it on my own.
 I had a lot of help from family (my human family as well as my dear cats and dogs), friends and angels in disguise, and I also had to discover my own source of medicine.

 If you are depressed or suicidal, or if you know someone who is suffering, please know that there is help.
 There is a way.
 Don’t give up.
 Find that spark of light wherever you can and warm your heart like you might blow life into a fire – fill it with what you love.
 In my own experience, it is the simple things and small miracles of everyday life that make the biggest difference.
 “It is the small everyday deeds of ordinary folk that keep the darkness at bay,” are the wise words of Gandalf the Grey.